Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Emerging Trends, Future Directions, and Outlook

 \textit{Brain dynamics and modelling in neuroscience:} It is an interdisciplinary proposal to discover how the brain creates cognition and behaviour.
-Neuroimaging methods, such as fMRI and EEG, offer data for the development of data-driven models capable of capturing the spatiotemporal dynamics of brain activity and connection.
+Neuroimaging methods, such as fMRI and EEG, offer data for developing data-driven models to capture the spatio-temporal dynamics of brain activity and connection.
 These models are critical for creating brain-machine interfaces, which transform cerebral activity into commands for external devices, allowing persons with motor disabilities to communicate and operate technology \cite{dayan2005}.
 Nonlocal models provide a framework for representing the long-distance connections that contribute to information integration and processing, as neural interactions frequently extend beyond immediate neighbours.
 Furthermore, brain dynamic models aid in the understanding of aberrant brain dynamics associated with illnesses such as Alzheimer's disease and Parkinson's disease \cite{pal2022sr, shaheen2022, shaheen2023}.

 \textit{Nonlocal models on network:} Nonlocal interactions on networks have broader applications in systems biology, including protein-protein interaction networks, cell signalling networks, and ecological food webs \cite{autry2018, sevimoglu2014, lee2022}.
 Understanding and incorporating nonlocal interactions on networks are essential for capturing biological systems' emergent properties and collective behaviours.
 As research in network biology progresses, the significance of nonlocal interactions in shaping the dynamics and functions of biological networks will continue to be a topic of interest and investigation.